 The Brand experience:

-By 2017, ‘Millennials’ (also known as ‘the Y generation’) will have more spending power than any other generation, So it is absolutely crucial for brands to understand how and why they purchase products and services.
+‘Millennials’ (also known as ‘the Y generation’) now have more spending power than any other generation, so it is absolutely crucial for brands to understand how and why they purchase products and services.

 What do our consumers want?

 Coca-Cola is one brand which understands the diversity of its audience.
 Their marketing team knows that it takes more than a good advert to connect with and engage consumers and fans.
 One of Coke’s most recent campaigns, “Share a coke with” is about family, friendship, and the sharing of an experience.
 This is a smart move as these are some of the things which Millennials say are most important to them.
 But how do we ensure we are truly engaging our consumers and influencers online?
 And what does this engagement really look like?

 Millennials look for meaning in everything.
 They want brands which offer them experiences – rather than simply trying to sell them a product.
 They favor brands with which they can create long-lasting relationships.
 When they do, they are very protective – often retaliating against any negative comments directed towards those brands online.